neuefische/wd-flipped-classroom-curriculum/sessions/js-modern-syntax/README.md

 console.log(tiger); // not defined
 ```

-#### Rest syntax in array destructuring
+#### Rest Syntax in Array Destructuring

-- Explain that the rest syntax (`...`) can be used to collect all other values and extract them
-  into one variable:
+- Explain that the rest syntax (`...`) can be used to collect all other values and extract them into one variable:

 ```js
 const [lion, tiger, penguin, ...rest] = animals;